pypa/pip/docs/html/topics/more-dependency-resolution.md

     operator ``===`` or ``==``.
 * If equal, prefer if any requirement is restricted by upper bounds, i.e. contains operators ``<``, ``<=``, ``~=``, or the specifier ``==N.*``.
-* If equal, check if a a requirement is part of the current cause for backtracking.
+* If equal, prefer if any requirement is part of the current causes for backtracking.
 * If equal, calculate an approximate "depth" and resolve requirements closer to the user-specified requirements first.